-While percutaneous devices may appear simple to use and one may think they minimize bleeding by eliminating the need for an incision, tube over the needle techniques have several potential complications.
-Benkhadra compared one such device, the Portex Cricothyroidotomy Kit (PCK) (Smiths Medical, St. Paul, MN), to a common wire guided kit and documented more failures (20% vs 5%) with the PCK.
-The PCK also caused 8 major complications including 4 perforations of the trachea out of 20 placements.
-(20) Confirming proper placement of these devices following insertion is problematic.
-There has been at least one recorded case of an airway device placed in the pre-tracheal subcutaneous tissue in a US casualty in Afghanistan using a tube over needle airway that went unappreciated at the time.

-(Office of the Armed Forces Medical Examiner-Feedback to the Field Case # 22042011) Inserting a large trochar through the skin risks injury to the posterior tracheal wall (5,14,20) and subsequent insertion into the esophagus as a greater degree of force is required to puncture through the skin and CTM simultaneously.
-Abbrecht showed the risk of injury to the membranous trachea and esophagus is directly related to the size of the trochar and force required to insert it.
-(33) Also, some of the trochar devices are un-cuffed which will not protect from aspiration of vomitus or blood, and are liable to inadequately ventilate the patient due to gas leakage through the upper airway.
-(7) Johnson, in a study of paramedic students, found the open surgical technique faster than a percutaneous device with equivalent accuracy.
-(19)
+While percutaneous devices may appear simple to use and one may think they minimize bleeding by eliminating the need for an incision, tube-over-the-needle techniques have several potential complications.
+Benkhadra et al. compared one such device, the Portex Cricothyroidotomy Kit (PCK) (Smiths Medical; www.smiths-medical .com), to a common wire-guided kit, and documented more failures (20% vs 5%) with the PCK.
+The PCK also caused eight major complications, including four perforations of the trachea out of 20 placements.
+Confirming proper placement of these devices following insertion is problematic.
+There has been at least one recorded case of an airway device placed in the pretracheal subcutaneous tissue in a US casualty in Afghanistan by using a tube-over-needle airway that went unappreciated at the time (Office of the Armed Forces Medical Examiner Feedback to the Field Case No. 22042011).
+Inserting a large trochar through the skin risks injury to the posterior tracheal wall and subsequent insertion into the esophagus, as a greater degree of force is required to puncture through the skin and CTM simultaneously.
+Abbrecht et al. showed the risk of injury to the membranous trachea and esophagus is directly related to the size of the trochar and force required to insert it.
+Also, some of the trochar devices are uncuffed, which will not protect from aspiration of vomitus or blood, and these devices are liable to inadequately ventilate the patient, because of gas leakage through the upper airway.
+Johnson et al., in a study of paramedic students, found the open surgical technique faster than a percutaneous device with equivalent accuracy.